 Hey, I'm Jessica English.
-I've been teaching childbirth classes in Kalamazoo for almost 15 years.
+I've been teaching childbirth classes in Kalamazoo for more than 18 years.
 It's my passion and my life's work — I love sharing evidence-based information in creative ways to help families get ready for centered, empowered births.

 I started off teaching Bradley Method classes in Kalamazoo, but a few years in, I found that Bradley wasn't quite the right match for me.
 I wanted to expand my classes outside the Bradley Method philosophy and soften some of the hard edges of their program.
 So back in 2008, I transferred my certification to Lamaze International and wrote my own curriculum in keeping with the Lamaze Healthy Birth Practices (which are amazing, by the way, and no funny breathing patterns either).

 Here's a little more about me:

 - Lamaze program director and trainer, which means I train nurses and doulas to become childbirth educators too